 The garden is a community project of the PID Demonstration Garden Ad Hoc Committee, including volunteers Chuck Bell, Ward Habriel and Michael Spiess.
 Mendon's Nursery and volunteer Kendal Gray have helped with the planning.

 The garden is located on a patch of previously unused ground beside the district's parking lot and its corporation yard (6344 Clark Road).

-A metal archway, fabricated by students in the Butte College's welding program, will greet visitors.
-Paths of decomposed granite will meander through planting areas and a plaque in memory of former PID Director Doug Flesher will be featured.
+A metal archway, fabricated by students in the Butte College's welding program, greets visitors.
+Paths of decomposed granite meander through planting areas and a plaque in memory of former PID Director Doug Flesher is featured.

-You can help make our community's demonstration garden a reality with your tax-deductible gift to the project.
-Funds will be used for the construction and maintenance.
+You can help make our community's demonstration garden a continued reality with your tax-deductible gift to the project.
+Funds will be used for future construction and maintenance.

 The garden was a favorite project of former PID Director Doug Flesher, who passed away in 2016.
 Prior to this death, Doug was a hearty proponent of the garden, enthusing often about all that could be learned at the site.